Saori Minami: Personal life

 Minami is married to photographer Kishin Shinoyama, and has a son, Akinobu Shinoyama.
-She took English classes at Sophia University, and in her performing years, she sang many folk/pop songs in English, and at one point travelled to Los Angeles, California to record her album Cynthia Street.
+She graduated from The American School in Japan in 1974, took English classes at Sophia University, and in her performing years, she sang many folk/pop songs in English, and at one point travelled to Los Angeles, California to record her album Cynthia Street.
 At the time, Minami had strict coaching to improve her diction in English, which she was speaking at an intermediate level.
 In addition to English, Minami also learned to speak Spanish at an intermediate level.

 Minami is a Roman Catholic, and at times during her singing career was also billed by her baptismal name Cynthia.